surajp/universalmock/README.md

 # Apex Universal Mocker

-A universal mocking class for Apex.
+A universal mocking class for Apex, built using the [Apex Stub API](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_testing_stub_api.htm), subject to all its limitations.

 ## Usage

+### Setup

-1. Create an instance of `UniversalMocker` for each class you want to mock.
+- Create an instance of `UniversalMocker` for each class you want to mock.

   ```java
   UniversalMocker mockInstance = UniversalMocker.mock(AccountDBService.class);
   ```

-2. Set mock values you want to return for each method.
+- Set mock values you want to return for each method.
 Use `withParamTypes` for overloaded methods.

   ```java
   mockInstance.when('getOneAccount').thenReturn(mockAccount);